-Fall Innovative Teaching Grant Submission Deadline is May 15, 2017.
+Spring Innovative Teaching Grant Submission Deadline is October 1, 2017.

 ATTENTION ALL TEACHERS & STAFF MEMBERS OF ELKHART COMMUNITY SCHOOLS:

-The Elkhart Education Foundation is now accepting applications for the Fall 2017 (Semester 1) cycle of Teaching Grants.
+The Elkhart Education Foundation is now accepting applications for the Spring 2018 (Semester 2) cycle of Teaching Grants.

 - Review the grant application process before applying.
 Click and read each of the links on the grant menu!
 (Please note, the process has changed!)